evanshortiss/evanshortiss.github.io/_posts/2019-11-13-pi-hole-setup.markdown

 started Pi-hole.
 1. Select the _Settings_ on the left after logging in.
 1. Navigate to the _Blocklists_ tab.
 1. Copy the lists you'd like from [firebog.net](https://firebog.net) into the textbox.
+Personally I added all of them and whitelist anything I run into issues with.
 1. Click _Save and Update_

 Over time you will be able to use the Pi-hole admin _Dashboard_ screen to see